Petro-Canada: Private, Independent Company (1991–2009)

 In 1990, the Mulroney government announced its intention to privatize Petro-Canada, and the first shares were sold on the open market in July 1991 at $13 each.
 The government began to slowly sell its majority control, but kept a 19% stake in the company.
 No other shareholder was allowed to own more than 10%, however.
 Also, foreigners could not control more than 25% of the company.

 During the first year, the value of the shares gradually dropped to $8 as Petro-Canada suffered a loss of $603 million, primarily because of the devaluation of some assets.
 The newly private company significantly reduced the number of properties in which it had a direct interest.
 It reduced its annual operating costs by $300 million and it went from a staff of close to 11,000 to only about 5,000 employees.
 Many of these laid-off employees went on to work and start up other oil companies in Alberta, creating a new group of Canadian producers.
 But many did not work in other oil companies and some left Alberta to find work elsewhere.

-In his 2004 federal budget, Finance Minister Ralph Goodale pledged to sell the government's remaining stake in the company and by the end of the year it had sold its 19% stake, 49 million shares in all, for net proceeds of $3.2 billion.
+In his 2004 federal budget, Finance Minister Ralph Goodale pledged to sell the government's remaining stake in the company; by the end of the year it had sold its 19% stake, 49 million shares in all, for net proceeds of $3.2 billion.
 As of June 2007, the company's largest shareholders were Capital Research and Management Company (a Capital Group company), with 7.3%, and Barclays, with 4%.